top of page

 Première et dernière page d’une lettre de remerciement à Mlle Philippine Kaskel à Dresde : La lettre commence comme il faut,

-Lise Cristiani was not only a musician, but also a woman of letters.
-Her magnificent correspondence is a testament to this!
-It was to be published by Jules Barbier in a book in 1854—which never appeared.
-Only excerpts of her letters from Russia were known, published in two articles in 1860 and 1863, with passages clearly altered or added.
-We are therefore searching for Lise's original letters .
-In 2018, Katharina Deserno (see BOOKS ) published two short letters of 111 words each.
-By 2025, we had more than 4,000 autograph words (see DOCUMENTS ).
-This is both a great deal and a small amount compared to the announced book of 1854.
-Each new letter discovered opens new horizons, like these previously unpublished words in letter no. 4:
+Lise Cristiani was not only a musician, but also a femme de lettres (writer) – her magnificent correspondence bears witness to this.
+Shortly after her death, Jules Barbier planned to publish it.
+Unfortunately, this book was never printed and only excerpts from Lise's letters from Russia have survived, published in two articles in 1860 and 1863, with passages that have clearly been altered or added.
+We are therefore searching for the original letters.
+In 2018, Katharina Deserno (see BOOKS) published two short letters containing 111 words.
+Seven years later, in 2025, we have reached more than 4,000 handwritten words (see DOCUMENTS).
+That is a lot, and yet very little compared to the book announced in 1854.
+Every newly found letter opens up new horizons, such as these unpublished lines in Letter N° 4:

 An album page written and composed by Lise Cristiani: